 - First-step medication: When migraines are mild to moderate, commonly an over-the-counter medication, such as Tylenol, aspirin, and ibuprofen or a combination of these is enough.
 When these aren’t effective, triptans, a type of medication that stabilizes inflamed and swollen blood vessels, are usually prescribed.
 For heart patients, they need to be careful with this drug.
 Another potential risk to be aware of is medication overuse that can cause headaches to develop, worsening your migraines.

 - Daily drugs: These are meant to prevent migraine onset.
 These drugs were originally developed to help with other health conditions but were found to be effective for migraine use.
 However, some of the side effects can be dangerous or just plain undesirable.

-- Wrinkle–free injections: Recently approved by the FDA for treating chronic migraines, Botox has become the latest fad treatment.
+- Wrinkle–free injections: Recently approved by the FDA for relieving chronic migraines, Botox has become the latest fad relief.
 The way that it works is that it freezes the muscles in the head and halts the sending of pain messages to the brain.
 Just like with any drug, there are still reasons for concern and risks to consider.

 - The do’s and don’ts diet: A neurologist at John’s Hopkins, David Buchholz, developed this plan.

 - Don’t take any over-the-counter medications or decongestants

 - Do what you can to reduce triggers

 - Do use preventative medications (beta-blockers, antidepressants, anticonvulsants)